5 Fun Things to Do in Tulsa Outdoors for Couples

 The east bank trail can be accessed from multiple parking lots along Riverside Drive.
 The east side trail has a little more bike and foot traffic since it passes by Gathering Place, Tulsa’s prized public green space park.

 The west side trail system tends to have less pedestrian traffic and more shade.
 We love biking along the west side for this reason!

-B.Y.O.B. – Bring your own bike (or rent one) and lace up your Route 66 kicks.
+B.Y.O.B. – Bring your own bike (or rent one) and lace up your kicks.
 There are playgrounds, picnic areas, and pull-offs to sit along the way with pleasant views of the Arkansas River as well as native waterfowl.

 Bike, go for a run, a walk, birdwatch and enjoy the area.
-You don’t want to miss this gem of a trail system in Tulsa.
+You don’t want to miss this trail system in Tulsa.

 Guess what else?…

 If you park near 21st street along the river, head north towards 11th street and you will be right on Route 66.

 Tulsa River Parks Trail connects to the Turkey Mountain Urban Wilderness trail system.
 More on Turkey Mountain shortly.

 Tulsa River Parks Trail is entirely free to use with plenty of free parking!

 Check out the Tulsa River Parks website for maps and to plan your next adventure.
 It makes for the perfect afternoon or morning outdoor outing.